NowickiLab/NowickiLab.github.io/database/publications/2021/Pcubensis/Pcubensis.md

 ---
-title: Species disctinction of cucurbits and hops downy mildews
+title: Species disctinction of cucurbits and hop downy mildews
 slug: pseudoperonospora
 date: 2021-07-14
 summary: A story of two pathogens - published in Frontiers in Microbiology